Railway coupling: Buckeye/Janney/MCB/ARA/AAR/APTA couplers

 In 1893, satisfied that an automatic coupler could meet the demands of commercial railroad operations and, at the same time, be manipulated safely, the United States Congress passed the Safety Appliance Act.
 Its success in promoting switchyard safety was stunning.
 Between 1877 and 1887, approximately 38% of all railworker accidents involved coupling.
 That percentage fell as the railroads began to replace link and pin couplers with automatic couplers.
 By 1902, only two years after the SAA's effective date, coupling accidents constituted only 4% of all employee accidents.
 Coupler-related accidents dropped from nearly 11,000 in 1892 to just over 2,000 in 1902, even though the number of railroad employees steadily increased during that decade.

 When the Janney coupler was chosen to be the North American standard, there were 8,000 patented alternatives to choose from.
-The only significant disadvantage of using the Janney design is that sometimes the drawheads need to be manually aligned.
 Many AAR coupler designs exist to accommodate requirements of various car designs, but all are required to have certain dimensions in common which allow for one design to couple to any other.

-The Janney coupler is used in the United States, Canada, Mexico, Japan, India, Taiwan, Australia, New Zealand, South Africa, Saudi Arabia, Cuba, Chile, Brazil, Portugal, China and elsewhere.
+The Janney coupler is used in the United States, Canada, Mexico, Japan, India, Taiwan, Australia, New Zealand, South Africa, Saudi Arabia, Cuba, Chile, Brazil, Portugal, China and many countries in Africa both standard gauge and narrow gauges.

 The Janney coupler generally provides only mechanical coupling, only Type H adds automatic connections of pneumatic and electrical lines.